pavigitpersonal/JavaApiAndUiTests/README.md

 ## **Running UI tests**

+Set the path to browser drivers accordingly in `config.properties` file of `ui-tests` module.

 Browse through the ui-tests module and run the test suite from IntelliJ.

 Default browser value is set to `chrome`.
 Change the browser value accordingly to run the tests on specific browser.